 Titanium has a high strength-to-weight ratio, is strong and relatively ductile, with a high melting point, making it useful in applications that could involve high temperatures.

-The strength and low weight of Titanium make it exceptionally unique, and some grades of Titanium can be anywhere from two to four times stronger than some grades of Stainless Steel.
+The strength and low weight of Titanium make it exceptionally unique, and some grades of Titanium can be anywhere from two to four times stronger than Stainless Steel.
 These features make Titanium ideal in some aerospace, medical and military applications.

-They are also resistant to a number of solutions, and Titanium Fasteners can often be found in saltwater environments making them perfect for industries like salination, oil and naval.
-They are resistant to almost every chlorine or chloride solution, including chlorite, hypochlorite, chlorate, perchlorate and chlorine dioxide.
-If the chlorine is used with the absence of water, or as a gas, this can cause rapid corrosion.
+Titanium Fasteners are resistant to saltwater, making them suitable for use in maritime applications.
+They are also resistant to almost every chlorine or chloride solution, including chlorite, hypochlorite, chlorate, perchlorate and chlorine dioxide.
+If the chlorine is used with the absence of water though, or as a gas, this can cause rapid corrosion.

-There are, however, downfalls to the material too – they may hold excellent chloride resistance but they are not able to survive in strong acids like hydrochloric acid or sulfuric acid, as these substances attack the protective passive layer that Titanium forms when exposed to oxygen and can also cause rapid corrosion.
+A point to note: Whilst Titanium has excellent chloride resistance, it reacts badly to strong acids like hydrochloric acid or sulfuric acid, which attack the protective passive layer that Titanium forms when exposed to oxygen.
+This can cause corrosion.